Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Introduction

 \textbf{Stronger}: We begin by evaluating and comparing the performance of various VFMs against existing DGSS methods.
 To ensure a fair comparison, we use image encoders from a variety of VFMs as the backbone for feature extraction in all cases.
 These backbones are coupled with the widely-used decode head, \ie, Mask2Former~\cite{mask2former}, to generate semantic predictions.
 As illustrated in Tab.~\ref{tab:inversitigate}, while previous DGSS methods have showcased commendable results, they perform less effectively compared to frozen VFMs.
 This finding clearly demonstrates the powerful potential of VFMs in DGSS, outperforming traditional backbones like ResNet~\cite{resnet} and MobileNetV2~\cite{mobilenet}, thereby establishing VFMs as a meaningful benchmark in the field.

 \textbf{Fewer}: Although VFMs have exhibited impressive generalization capabilities, fine-tuning them for DGSS tasks poses a challenge.
 The datasets~\cite{gtav,cityscapes} commonly used in DGSS tasks are significantly smaller in scale compared to ImageNet~\cite{imagenet}, and fine-tuning VFMs with their huge number of trainable parameters on these datasets result in limited generalizability~\cite{scaling}.
 To address this issue, instead of the difficult task of large datasets collection, we resort to fine-tuning VFMs with fewer trainable parameters.
 However, most existing parameter-efficient fine-tuning strategies, which fine-tune a large-scale model with fewer trainable parameters, are primarily designed for adapting large language models~\cite{lora,Bitfit,adapter,prompt_tuning,peft:prefix,peft:p_tuning,peft:prompt_for_vision_language_models} or classification networks~\cite{adaptformer,vpt}.
-These methods often lack precision in refining features for distinct instances within a single image, thereby limiting their effectiveness in DGSS contexts.
+These methods are not developed for refining features for distinct instances within a single image, thereby limiting their effectiveness in DGSS contexts.

 \textbf{Superior}: In this work, we introduce a robust and efficient fine-tuning approach, namely ``Rein".
 Tailored for DGSS tasks, Rein employs fewer trainable parameters to harness stronger VFMs for achieving superior generalization.
 At its core, Rein comprises a set of randomly initialized tokens, each directly linked to different instances.
 These tokens, through a dot-product operation with VFMs features, generate an attention-like similarity map.
 This map enables Rein to perform precise refinement tailored to each instance within an image, significantly boosting VFMs in the context of DGSS.
 Moreover, to reduce the number of trainable parameters, we employ shared weights across MLPs in different layers and design our learnable tokens by multiplying two low-rank matrices.
 Extensive experiments on various DGSS settings demonstrate that the proposed Rein outperforms existing DGSS methods by a large margin with fewer trainable parameters.
 In a nutshell, the \textbf{main contributions} of this paper are as follows: \begin{itemize} \item We first assess various Vision Foundation Models (VFMs) in the context of Domain Generalized Semantic Segmentation (DGSS).
 Our extensive experiments in the DGSS framework highlight the impressive generalization capabilities of VFMs.
 The findings confirm that VFMs serve as \textbf{Stronger} backbones, thereby establishing a significant benchmark in this field.